gabdepa/Operational-System/11_disk_manager/README.md

       // if it was awakened due to a signal from the disk if (disk generated a signal)
       {
-         // wake up the task whose request was answered }
+         // wake up the task whose request was answered, the Head of the queue(FCFS) }

       // if the disk is free and there are I/O requests in the queue